GRIDAPPSD/CIMHub/PYPIDESC.md

 # CIMHub

-Copyright (c) 2017-2022, Battelle Memorial Institute
+Copyright &copy; 2017-2022, Battelle Memorial Institute

 This is a tool set for translating electric power distribution system models between various formats, using the IEC Standard 61970/61968 Common Information Model (CIM) as the "Hub".